-As at September 30, 2024, the Company holds \$3.4 million on its Condensed Consolidated Interim Balance Sheets relating to the carrying value of investments accounted for using the equity method (December 31, 2023: \$60.3 million).
+As at December 31, 2024, the Company holds \$3.0 million on its Consolidated Balance Sheets relating to the carrying value of a 50% interest in Rawabi Pason Company ("Rawabi JV"), which is accounted for using the equity method.
+As at December 31, 2023, the Company's equity investments amount of \$60.3 million also included Pason's non-controlling equity investment in IWS.
 Effective January 1, 2024, the Company now accounts for its investment in IWS as a fully consolidated subsidiary as a result of the IWS Acquisition.
-The Company's Investments balance as at December 31, 2023 included Pason's non-controlling equity investment in IWS.